wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V1.1: 14-Feb-2023 by wavemotion-dave
+* New compile with GCC 9.7.0 and latest libnds
+* Improved DSK writes for greater consistency and safety
+* Reverted to -O2 compilation optmizations for greater stability
+* Minor cleanups as time permitted.

 V1.0: 11-Feb-2023 by wavemotion-dave
 * Improved TI99 keyboard which is the new default.
 * Improved DSK saves for more robust writes.